pauliusbaltrusis/pauliusbaltrusis.github.io/PCR/index.md

 nav_order: 1
 ---

-# Welcome to my PCR method repository!
+# Welcome to my Amplification (mostly PCR) method repository!
-Feel free to browse the different PCR methods and guides.
+Feel free to browse the different (primarily) PCR methods and guides.
 I will be updating this repo periodically and some things might be phased in and out, depending on their relevance.
 Stay tuned for new stuff on this PCR-method hub!

 ![weblogo.png](weblogo.png)